openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 ### Resource Exhaustion
 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
+[disallow-selfprovisioner-clusterrolebindings](./resource-exhaustion/disallow-self-provisioner/) | Ensures that there are no users assigned to the self-provisioner ClusterRole |

 ### Storage
 Policy  | Description | Prerequisites